 - Comment from expert scientist: This activity has addressed very important issues of potential impacts of heat and water stress in plant growth.

 About the Pedagogy

-- See related lesson plan, Changing Planet: Withering Crops - Stressing Over Lost Water, which is linked to the video page.
+- See related lesson plan, Changing Planet: Withering Crops - Stressing Over Lost Water http://www.windows2universe.org/teacher_resources/withering_crops_activity.html.
+You will need to be a member of NESTA or pay a minimal fee to access a pdf version of the activity.